 - Tax code

 Your annual pension is taxable income.
-When we set your record up on our payroll, we are instructed by HM Revenue & Customs (HMRC) to use emergency tax code 0T on a cumulative basis (unless you have retired from active employment and your former employer has forwarded your P45 detailing your correct tax code directly to us).
+When we set your record up on our payroll, HM Revenue and Customs (HMRC) instruct us to use emergency tax code 0T on a week 1 month 1 basis (unless you have retired from active employment and your former employer has forwarded your P45 detailing your correct tax code directly to us).
 We then send all your details electronically to HMRC who will inform us of the correct code once they have made their assessment.

-Our instruction from HMRC is also to set up all Children's pensions on the tax code 1150L.
+HMRC also instruct us to set up all children's pensions on the tax code 1250L.

 Any under or over payment of tax will be collected through the payroll if the correct code is received in the current tax year.